azure-glades/groupwatch-server/README.md

 ```

 This sets up the server locally.
 Connect to it via your local IP + port `3000`
-To expose this server to the internet (to allow your friends to join), use a tunnelling service
+To expose this server to the internet (to allow your friends to join),
+1. Use a tunnelling service like cloudflare or ngrok.
+2. Use port forwarding.
+3. Fork/Clone and deploy on Railways/Render/Heroku etc.